Timely Tips – September 2021

 These areas need to be sown in something like bermudagrass or tall fescue to reduce weeds and take advantage of nutrients.

 Accumulated waste should be gathered and ideally covered by a roof until it is spread on the land.
 If you have a pad, concrete is the easiest to scrape.
 If using a gravel pad, you should leave a couple of inches of manure on the pad to keep from scraping up gravel and spreading it on fields.
-Since the cost of spreading usually equals the value of the manure, isn’t a great value at this point and we call it waste.
+Since the cost of spreading usually equals the value of the manure, it isn’t a great value at this point, and we call it waste.
 Since most of the nitrogen comes from the urine, you’ll lose it to leaching if the manure is left in one place.

 Fall feeding: